obah2008/Active-directory-project/SIEM integration.md

 - Access the Splunk dashboard with a browser using the servers IP address and the port the Splunk service listens on.

 ### Configuring Splunk
+I'll be configuring Splunk to enable it receive and index logs from the endpoints seamlessly
+- I'll be installing the Splunk add-on for windows to helps parse and normalize Windows log data.